 Buyers' main sources of finance for buying a home are the sale of their previous home, family help and, increasingly, borrowing.
 This also illustrates the inequalities in access to home ownership, as those who do not already own property (the price of which they can turn over) or do not receive significant support from their family are in a much more difficult position.
 Due to rising house prices, credit loan amounts are also typically higher; however, due to stricter lending rules following the 2008 financial crisis, only those with relatively high and stable incomes will be able to take out higher loans.
-Thus, according to the MNB's assessment, taking out a housing loan currently does not count as high risk behaviour.
-However, even if one does not fall into arrears, borrowing will tie one's hands for many years about what kind of work one does and where one lives; and may also force one to cut back on other expenses.
-Even without defaulting, this situation can mean over-indebtedness.
+Thus, according to the Hungarian National Bank's assessment, taking out a housing loan currently does not count as high-risk behaviour.
+However, even if households with a loan do not fall into arrears, borrowing will tie their hands for many years: in terms of the kind of work they do and where they live and they might also be forced to cut back on other expenses.
+Taking out a loan can lead to overindebtedness, even if it does not come to the household defaulting on the loan.